lasanthamudalige/api-based-dictionary/README.md

 ## General info

-Once the user enter a word to the program it will show a title, image and a description about that word in the dictionary.
+Once the user enter a word to the program it will show a title, image and a description about that word using the api.

 ## Technologies
 Project is created with: